Surakshith05/odin-recipes/README.md

 # odin-recipes
-This is the basic recipe website built as my first project using the HTML
+This is the basic recipe website built as my first project.

+Modified with CSS, every time I complete the respective lesson.